 You will find some solar panels that store power and others that only work with the sun is out.
-The solar fountains that store power are called Solar-on-Demand, you can see the full selection here.
+The solar fountains that store power use a battery backup, you can see the full selection here.

 - No need for electrical outlets.

 - The ability to set up the fountains anywhere in the yard, not just close to the home.

 - Solar fountains are “green” in that they do not use electricity.

 - Solar fountains are virtually maintenance free.

 - There is no noise, emissions, or fuel.

 Solar fountains work best in geographical areas where there is a great deal of direct sun, and little chance of freezing winter temperatures.
 However, if there is a risk of a freeze during colder months, simply disconnect the pump to avoid damage.

 How do I keep debris out of my solar fountain's pump?
 There is actually a small piece of sponge/foam covering the fountain pump so debris can not get in and damage the pump.